 • Must be able to work in an environment in which exposure to materials containing dust and mold is possible.

 These statements are intended to describe the general nature and level of work being performed by the employee in this position.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required of a person in this position.

 Send cover letter, detailed resume and the names, addresses (mailing and e-mail), and telephone numbers of three references to: Teresa Tillman, Library Human Resources, at firstname.lastname@example.org.
 Please include ASSESSMENT in the subject line.
-Review of applications will begin in late March and will continue until the position is filled.
+Review of applications will begin in mid-May and will continue until the position is filled.